 Transfer points to a higher-tier Chase travel card and enjoy more value when you redeem for travel through the Ultimate Rewards portal

-• Plus, earn $100 back after you spend $1,000 in purchases on your new Card within the first 6 months.
+Earn $200 back after you spend $1,000 in purchases on your new Card within the first 3 months.

 Best cards to pair with the Upgrade Card

-Since the Upgrade Card does not currently offer a rewards program, it may be wise to pair it with a credit card that earns cash back or points.
+Since the Upgrade Card offers flat-rate rewards, it may be wise to pair it with a credit card that earns a higher cash back rate on specialized categories.
 This way, you can chip away at the cost of a large expense like a home repair with applicable bonus categories while also earning rewards on the things you purchase every day.

-If, on the other hand, you don’t mind doing a bit of legwork to earn extra rewards on some of your purchases, the Discover it® Cash Back card is worth a look.
+If you don’t mind doing a bit of legwork to earn extra rewards on some of your purchases, the Discover it® Cash Back card is worth a look.
 You’ll earn 5 percent cash back in bonus categories that rotate each quarter (upon enrollment, on up to $1,500 in spending per quarter, then 1 percent) and 1 percent back on general purchases.
-The Discover cash back calendar for 2020 has included grocery stores, gas stations, restaurants, Amazon.com, Walmart.com and more.
+The Discover cash back calendar for 2021 has included grocery stores, gas stations, restaurants, Amazon.com, Walmart.com and more.

 Bankrate’s Take – Is the Upgrade Card worth it?

 The Upgrade Card could offer a predictable and transparent financing alternative for cardholders who struggle with managing credit card balances.
 By putting your balance into an installment plan, the card could help you minimize interest charges and keep your debt repayment efforts on track while earning cash back on all purchases.